 You have two choices when choosing a budget for your ad.

-If you’re running multiple ads, you can also set a spending limit on your entire account or on specific campaigns.
+If you’re running multiple ads, you can set a spending limit on your entire account or on specific campaigns.

 The length of time you choose will significantly impact how much the ad costs and how effective it is.
 It could take a couple days for the algorithm to work its magic and get your massage ad in front of the right people.
 Factor that in when choosing a length of time to run your ad.
 It’s recommended to run your ad for at least 3 or 4 days.
 Otherwise, your money may be spent before finding the right people.